 This event is envisioned as a true encounter of perspectives and knowledge systems.
 It opens with a presentation of Dorine van Meel’s (Amsterdam/Berlin) video work Beyond the Nation State I want to Dream (see image above), followed by a conversation with the artist.
 Subsequently, the viewpoints of artists, activists, translators of various kinds, politicians, and academics come together to discuss and create new ideas and understandings of bio-cultural diversity.
 Students will also participate in the conversation with their own ideas and experiences.
-In addition to presentations and input from various perspectives, the event will comprise of workshops organized around themes chosen by the participants in a bottom-up procedure.
+In addition to presentations and input from various perspectives, the event will comprise of workshops organized around themes chosen by the participants.

 10:30 Coffee/tea break